 - An article about the possibility that COVID-19 could reduce dental insurance claims for three years is available here.

 The CDC bases some of its COVID-19 tracking charts and maps on data on confirmed cases of people with COVID-19.

 The CDC bases other charts and maps on data on all kinds of cases of pneumonia and “influenza-like illnesses.”

-A severe COVID-19 outbreak that killed people without causing pneumonia would show up in the CDC’s “deaths from all causes” data.
+A severe COVID-19 outbreak that kills people without causing pneumonia would show up in the CDC’s “deaths from all causes” data.

 The new weekly COVID-19 report shows that the percentage of all U.S. deaths caused by pneumonia and influenza spiked to epidemic levels in the week ending March 28 — the last week in the pneumonia and influenza chart.

-But, even at the end of March, the percentage of all deaths recorded as being caused by pneumonia or influenza was still below the level recorded in late 2017.
+At the end of March, the percentage of all deaths recorded as being caused by pneumonia or influenza was lower than the level recorded in late 2017.